pradeep-shettar/profile/index.md

 - open for opportunities.

 ### Project Experience
-  - 🔭 I’m currently working as a software Developer in an [Fidelity Investments](https://www.linkedin.com/company/fidelity-investments/), with
+  - 🔭 I’m currently working as a software Developer at [Fidelity Investments](https://www.linkedin.com/company/fidelity-investments/), with
     - hands-on experience with Kafka message processing with Kafka Consumers and Kafka Producers.
     - experience in Scala and Akka programming.
 Good experience with use of Finite State Machines with Scala.
     - exposure to migrating onprem instances of microservices to AWS cloud.